 NOTE: Changes to a rule only apply from the date the change is implemented.
 Any data captured preceding the change, would still report ‘suicide squad’ in Queries or reports on timeframes prior to the change date.

 On rare occasions, there may be a need to exclude a word that is in the predefined pattern list.
-Edit the pattern list and add the word or words you do not want to capture.
-This field only ignores words that are in the ‘Pattern lists to use’ as selected in the field above.
+Edit the pattern list and add the word or words you do not want to capture to the ‘Strings to ignore’ field.
+This field only ignores words that are already in the ‘Pattern lists to use’ as selected in the field above.

-While it is important to remove unwanted results, there may also be a need to capture new popular expressions or words, or words that cause concern, which do require monitoring.
+Often there is a need to capture new popular expressions or trends, or words that cause concern, which do require monitoring.
 Adding specific words or strings to the Pattern Matching Criteria for the relevant Rule or Rules, will ensure that important trends or concerns can be captured for reporting.

 Some examples that provide welfare and support staff with evidence-based triggers are: